zsilencer/zSILENCER/README.md

 Compiling on Linux
 ------------------
 SDL2 and SDL2_mixer development libraries will need to be installed.
-Run autoconf and automake and then:
+Run aclocal, autoconf and automake and then:
 ./configure
 make